-As you change and further develop the products you offer within your small business, you will come across decisions about what to change.
-In some cases, it may make sense for you add features.
+As you change and further develop the products offered within your small business, you’re likely to face decisions about what to change.
+In some cases, it may make sense for you to add features.
 In other cases, it may be best to downgrade your products.
 In either of these two cases, you must work through what customers want and change your inventory to match this demand.

 The concept of trading up means you add features to your products.
 You can make this change happen by upgrading or expanding what you sell.
 Making your products more elaborate lets you meet more of your customers’ needs, charge higher prices, and offer more specialized inventory.
 If your products are electronic, consider upgrading the way they can charge, the amount of memory they can store, or their processing speed capabilities.
 If you design clothing, upgrade to finer materials or implement more elaborate designs.
-By trading up, your inventory will be higher quality and you’ll be able to get more money when you sell it.
+By trading up, you can offer higher-quality inventory and charge more money when you sell it.

 You may also come across situations where it makes the most sense to downgrade your product.
 By stripping your product of certain features, you can better match what your customers want.
-Removing features during your product development lets you save money and be able to reduce the price of your inventory.
-If you do woodworking and add special trim to your products, consider removing or simplifying the designs to save time.
-Simplifying your products can also make them easier for customers to use.
+Removing features during your product development lets you save money and reduce the price of your inventory.
+If you produce woodworking and add special trim to your products, consider removing or simplifying the designs to save time.
+Simplifying your products can also make physical inventory easier for customers to use.
 If you develop and sell software, having too many features can mask what your customers are really trying to find.
-Eliminating features can make your product look nice, be easier to use, be more functional for your customers purposes, and require less maintenance on your part.
+Eliminating features can improve the product appearance, be easier to use, more functional for your customers purposes, and require less maintenance on your part.

-As you decide whether to trade up or trade down, your decision should be based on how your customers feel.
-Continually get feedback from your clients to understand what they want.
-Even if you have ideas about how to change your products, you want to make sure you dont ruin perfectly good items that your customers are currently enjoying.
-Get the opinions of your customers before making any changes, during your adjustment period, and after your new products are released.
-You should also try and get feedback about what changes to make.
-Your customers have the most knowledge about what is needed and what is not, so follow their guidance when making changes to your products.
+As you decide on inventory trading, you should base your decisions on how your customers feel.
+Continually ask for feedback from your clients with components such as online surveys to understand what they want.
+Even if you have ideas about how to change your products, you want to make sure you don’t ruin perfectly good items your customers currently enjoy.
+Consult the opinions of your customers before making any changes, during your adjustment period, and after your new products are released.
+You should also try to get feedback about what changes to make.
+Your customers have the most knowledge about what’s needed and what isn’t, so follow their guidance when making changes to your products.

 Features vs. Benefits